eliorodr2104/RISC-V-Emulator/README.md

 - [ ]  Support for Type-S "save" instructions
 - [ ]  Full support of the ISA RV32I
 - [ ]  Support for memory management
+- [ ]  Cli interface for parsing a .s or binary file

 ## Getting Started